0xReki/0xreki.github.io/_posts/2021/2021-07-12-3rd-light-doman-open.md

 The spreadsheet includes space for private games.
 After the finalization of the timetable, feel free to challenge some players for a game to fill the time.
-There will be second ranking for those, which also include the scores for games some subbed in.
+There will be second ranking for those, which also include the scores for games someone subbed in.
 I'm giving an extra prize for the top average score: 1 Item or Item Set from the [FFXIV Online Store](https://store.finalfantasyxiv.com/ffxivstore){:target="_blank" rel="noopener"} of up to 5 EUR.

 A big thanks to the sponsors!